gtxaspec/wz_mini_hacks/README.md

 Note:  VLC seems to work fine for playback, ffmpeg and others have severe artifacts in the stream during playback.
 Huge credit to @mnakada for his libcallback library: https://github.com/mnakada/atomcam_tools

+__WARNING__:  If using the wyze app to view the live stream, viewing in "HD" or "SD" will not work.
+Select 360p to view the live stram in the app.
 ---

 ## Latest Updates